 Nina Haber is an in-house trainer at Babbel, working on a new culture of continuing education for employees.
-In this article, she explains why she’s working toward a new way of thinking about HR and how the culture of continuing education should look.
+In this article, she explains why she’s working toward a new way of thinking about HR and how the culture of corporate learning should look.

-Once a company has been able to put together standardized job descriptions, they’re often hidden behind jargon and phrases among all the other countless job descriptions.
+Once a company puts together standardized job descriptions, they’re often hidden behind jargon and phrases among all the other countless job descriptions.
 And unfortunately, they don’t fit all applicants.
-After all, everyone has had different experiences in their lives and, accordingly, brings different motivations and competencies to the company – and to be honest, isn’t exactly this diversity among employees what modern companies want?
+After all, everyone has had different experiences in their lives and, accordingly, brings different motivations and competencies to the company.

 Also, as careers develop, this standardization is simply insufficient.
 Apart from the different personal experiences, don’t all employees have their own expectations and plans for their careers?

 Personal development is individual for each person, which means that every career can only develop at an individual level.

 The fact that standardization is doomed to fail is clear, and it’s no longer a secret.
 Nevertheless, standardized competence profiles and training paths are still widely used in companies and have only rarely been adapted to the needs of today’s employees.
 So is individualization the solution?